 By accepting your Offer, you accept all of the Collaborative Nursing Degree program’s policies and procedures governing this program as stated in the TMU Undergraduate Calendar.
 You are expected to familiarize yourself with this general academic information.

 Privacy and Confidentiality

-Ryerson University is committed to protecting your privacy and the confidentiality of your personal information.
-Ryerson University policies as well as the Freedom of Information and Protection of Privacy Act allow us to only speak with you, the applicant, about your record/application unless you have provided Ryerson with written permission to discuss your application and information with someone else (e.g., parents, guardians, other relatives or friends).
-Information collected by Undergraduate Admissions and Recruitment via application forms, request cards, web forms and portals, telephone, voluntary surveys and in person during advising or information sessions is collected under the authority of the Ryerson University Act, and will be used to create and maintain your inquiry and/or application profile, and to evaluate and determine your qualifications so the university can make competitive admission decisions.
+Toronto Metropolitan University (TMU) is committed to protecting your privacy and the confidentiality of your personal information.
+TMU policies as well as the Freedom of Information and Protection of Privacy Act allow us to only speak with you, the applicant, about your record/application unless you have provided TMU with written permission to discuss your application and information with someone else (e.g., parents, guardians, other relatives or friends).
+Information collected by Undergraduate Admissions and Recruitment via application forms, request cards, web forms and portals, telephone, voluntary surveys and in person during advising or information sessions is collected under the authority of the Toronto Metropolitan University Act, and will be used to create and maintain your inquiry and/or application profile, and to evaluate and determine your qualifications so the university can make competitive admission decisions.
 This information will form part of your permanent student record at the university, if admitted, and upon program registration.
-To read the full Ryerson University Notice of Collection statement visit the Registrar's website.
+To read the full Toronto Metropolitan University Notice of Collection statement visit the Registrar's website.